Code-Institute-Submissions/crwst/README.md

 ## Deployment

+### Hosting

 The site is hosted on [Heroku](www.heroku.com).

 The site was deployed using the following steps:

 * Create a new repository within GitHub.
-* Open repository in gitpod by cloning the repo from GitHub.
-Developed project
+* Open repository in gitpod (or workspace of your choice) by cloning the repo from GitHub
 * Create a requirements.txt file by typing pip3 freeze > requirements.txt in the terminal
-* Log in to Heroku and selected "Create New App".
+* Log in to Heroku and select "Create New App".
-* Select the input field "App Name" and gave app a unique name with hyphens instead of spaces.
+* Select the input field "App Name" and give app a unique name with hyphens instead of spaces.
 * Select the region closest to my location
 * Select "Create App".
-* Click "Resources" and typed in Postgres in the Add-ons search bar.
-* Click "Resources" and typed in Postgres in the Add-ons search bar.
+* Click "Resources" and type in Postgres in the Add-ons search bar.
-* Select Heroku Postgres and provisioned a free Hobby Dev database.
+* Select Heroku Postgres and provision a free Hobby Dev database.
 * Retrieve the Database URL from the hidden Config Vars in "Settings" in Heroku.
-* Input the Database URL in the database path in settings.py and removed the local settings.
+* Input the Database URL in the database path in settings.py and remove the local settings.
-* Created a Procfile and added web: web: gunicorn crwst.wsgi:application to the file.
+* Create a Procfile and add web: web: gunicorn crwst.wsgi:application to the file.
-* Checked the Procfile to make sure there is no extra line after the first line as this can cause problems in Heroku
+* Check the Procfile to make sure there is no extra line after the first line as this can cause problems in Heroku
 * Push the requirements.txt and Procfile to GitHub.
 * Run migrations to build the database in Postgres.
 * Make sure settings.py file is connected to the mysql database